mebeim/aoc/2019/README.md

 ### Part 2

-We are now asked to calculate the shortest cumualative distance (in steps) that wires must travel to reach an intersection point.
+We are now asked to calculate the shortest cumulative distance (in steps) that wires must travel to reach an intersection point.
 If a wire visits the same position multiple times, we need to use the lowest number of steps it took to get there.